-Some Italians aren’t happy with the name “guinea grinder” as its origins date back to when Italian immigrants were called “guineas”.
+Many Italians aren’t happy with the name “guinea grinder” as its origins date back to when Italian immigrants were called “guineas”.
 It’s considered a racial slur and some restaurants in Iowa have even changed the name of this sandwich to plain old “grinder”.
 The word grinder refers to the act of grinding your teeth back and fourth to bite through the tough bread in the sandwich, which would also indicate they didn’t toast them early on.
 No matter what you call it, it’s really delicious and freezes well too!

-Finding a recipe for Guinea Grinders on the internet wasn’t as easy as searching for something more widely known.
+Finding a recipe for these Grinders on the internet wasn’t as easy as searching for something more widely known.
 Because this sandwich is really only found in Iowa, there weren’t many search results for the recipe.
 There were a few different versions, but the one I chose was closest to the one my husband enjoyed at the fair.
 They offer it with or without Mozzarella cheese and sometimes with banana peppers.
 I opted for the cheese but left off the peppers to keep it family friendly for the kids.
 The recipe I found called for a French loaf, which is what I used here, but at the fair they used more of an bomber type bun.

 These were really good, easy to make, and as I mentioned, can be easily frozen.
 I did find that the reheated meat mixture seemed saltier after being frozen, so I would suggest adding a bit of water when warming it up the second time around.
 I also used shredded Mozzarella instead of sliced, which the original recipe calls for.
 This is definitely a great addition to my list of ground beef dinner ideas!

 This recipe makes 12 grinder sandwiches.
 I made 6 grinders and froze the other half for another meal.
 You could just cut this in half as well.

 Scroll down for a printable version of this recipe